carlluck/rsqsim-analysis/catalogs/rundir2457/README.md

 #### Subsection Interevent Time Comparisons
 *[(top)](#bruce-2457)*

-*Subsections participates in a rupture if at least 20.0 % of its area ruptures*
+*Subsections participate in a rupture if at least 20.0 % of its area ruptures*

 | Min Mag | Scatter | 2-D Hist |
 |-----|-----|-----|